edgedb/edgedb-js/docs/api/connection.rst

     .. js:method:: ensureConnected(): Promise<Client>

-        If the client does not yet have any open connections in it's pool, attempts to open a connection, else returns immediately.
+        If the client does not yet have any open connections in its pool, attempts to open a connection, else returns immediately.

         Since the client lazily creates new connections as needed (up to the